guigomcha/famquest/README.md

 See the documentation online in <https://famquest.guigomcha.dynv6.net> and continue reading the README files.

+As a Progressive Web App, Famquest can be used from browser and mobile.
+Most development has been done and tested via **Google Chrome and Edge** (for iOS, Android, Windows and Mac), other browsers could be used but have not been tested.
+Check a reference like [this one from 2023](https://firt.dev/notes/pwa/).

+PWA features used:
+- Geolocalization (optional).
+- Image, video* and audio capture.
+- Add to home screen (optional).
+- App launching screen (optional).
+- Service Workers (WIP)
+- Web push notifications (WIP)

 ## Repo structure

 - assets: Assets involved in the system as external git repos.
 Includes libraries, SDKs, repos for local reference...